DrompiX/syntax_analyser/README.md

 ## Syntax analyzer for Python 3.6
-Done by Dmitry Turenko BS3-DS2, Amir Nazyrov BS2-DS2
+Done by Dmitry Turenko, Amir Nazyrov BS3-DS2

 We wrote the syntax analyzer for programming language Python 3.6 on the programming language Python 3.7 for all programming language structures and using additional tool ANTLR4.
-More information about ANTLR you can find on the website [here](http://www.antlr.org/).
-Grammar is inside the file \<project_folder\>/src/Python3.g4.
+More information about ANTLR you can find on the website [here](http://www.antlr.org/). <br>
+> Full grammar for python can be found in src/Python3.g4.

 #### Installation of additional libraries